$0 Idaho — Hospital Discharge Checklist

 If your parent is in the hospital or facing a care transition, start with these steps:

 1. Calculate gross monthly income.
 Add all sources — Social Security, pensions, VA benefits, investment income.
-Compare against $2,982.
+Compare against the applicable threshold.

-2. If over the cap, contact an Idaho elder law attorney about establishing a Miller Trust before submitting the Medicaid application.
+2. If over the applicable threshold, contact an Idaho elder law attorney about establishing a Miller Trust before submitting the Medicaid application.

 3. Inventory assets.
 Separate exempt from countable.
 If countable assets exceed $2,000, you'll need a legitimate spend-down strategy.

-4. Do not transfer assets.
-Any transfers now will trigger look-back penalties.
+4. Do not transfer assets without advice.
+Gifts or below-market transfers can trigger look-back penalties.

 The Hospital-to-Home Idaho toolkit includes a Medicaid eligibility workbook that walks through each calculation step, plus templates for tracking income sources and asset categories — so you can arrive at an elder law consultation with organized numbers instead of scattered paperwork.